grecomilani/Coursera-AlgorithmicToolbox/README.md

 # Coursera Algorithmic Toolbox

-This repository contains solutions and study materials for the "Coursera - Algorithmic Toolbox" course offered by Stanford University.
+This repository contains solutions and study materials for the "Coursera - Algorithmic Toolbox" course offered by University of California San Diego.

 ## About the Course